The A to Z for your IP.

 Renewal Period:

 The renewal period is the period within which the renewal fee can be paid.
 The renewal period is 3 full months prior to the end of the month in which the renewal date falls.
-For example, if the renewal date is 17 July, then the renewal fee is due by 31 July, and the renewal period is from 1 May to 31 July.
+For example, if the renewal date is 17 July, then the renewal fee is due by 31 July, and the renewal period starts from 1 May and ends on 31 July.

 Grace period: